It is Stefan von Molyneux forhead from freedomain.com.

 She has authority in that and good for her.

-And so you got to divide labor and give people authority.
+And so you've got to divide labor and give people authority, otherwise you end up negotiating everything, everything goes to a standstill.

-You know, like if you have, I was chief technical officer in a software company and later on I was a director of marketing because I was pretty good at chatting and sales and stuff like that.
+And later on, I was a director of marketing, because I was pretty good at chatting and sales and stuff like that.

 So we've been married for like, I think it's been like three or four months.

-And I mean, kids are definitely in the future.
+And, I mean, kids are definitely in the future.

-But the reason I brought it up to her is because and wanted to talk to her about it is because it's a very important topic to me.
+important pretty soon, but the reason I brought it up to her is because and wanted to talk to her about it is because it's a very important topic to me and I like you said, like I was circumcised at seven years old without anesthesia.

 So, I mean, the usual way is you go to the doctor, you get like anesthetics and you like do it the proper way.